 For a White Christmas bet to win, snowflakes must fall on December 25 itself.
 So any snow left from a heavy fall on previous days would not count.

-A White Christmas is naturally a much more frequent occurrence in Canada, so choose your bet carefully!
+A White Christmas is naturally a much less frequent occurrence in New Zealand, so choose your bet carefully!

 Does Trump Measure Up?

 You could be forgiven for thinking that politics is too serious a business to wager on…think again!
 The likes of party leadership battles, presidential elections and national referendums are all open for betting with many bookmakers.